ArcticEnnrichentCenter/DFCD-cyberdeck-files/README.md

 **What is the current status on this project?**
-Screen is working, keyboad types and trackball rolls. what i have not done yet is to wire up the scrolling handle and connection module on the left.
+Screen is working, keyboad types and trackball rolls.
+What i have not done yet is to wire up the scrolling handle and connection module on the left.
 The trackball electronics is currently harvested from a logiteck trackball marble, meaning you need to source one to build one of these, wich is not optimal. so i want to build my own trackball electronics in the future.

 **Build instructions**